JModi16/Pilates/README.md

 ![Book Now Section](documentation/bookingform.png)

 *  Once, the class has been book the user receives a thank-you confirmation pop up window.
-This also enables the user to click pack to the home page,via a click of a button.
+This also enables the user to click back to the home page,via a click of a button.
 See screenshot below.

 ![Book Now Section](documentation/thank-you.png)